Tips for Incredible Wedding Party Photos

 Symmetrical, Standard (Yet Important) Wedding Party Photo

-Starting with a standard photo is critical for wedding party photos.
-This is typically the traditional photo, with symmetrical posing, even lighting, and good expressions.
-These are not necessarily creative photos or editorial photos, which we’ll cover below, but rather these are simple, must-haves to start your wedding party photo session.
+Starting with a standard photo is critical for wedding party portraits.
+This is typically the traditional shot: symmetrical posing, even lighting, and clean expressions.
+These are not necessarily creative or editorial images, but they are essential must-haves that every client expects.
+Getting these locked in first removes pressure from the rest of the session and gives you a solid foundation to build on.

 Add in Editorial Posing to Your Wedding Party Photos